Frequently Asked Questions

 Q: How do I register for orientation?

-A: Once you’ve turned in both your housing application and $75 application fee, and submitted your health records to the Student Health Center, follow this registration link.
-Sign in to myOleMiss and select the Orientation tab.
-Then select the new registration request link from the left-hand side.
-Fill out the form, and hit submit.
-That’s it!
-Orientation registration cannot be completed over the phone.
+A: Once you’ve turned in both your housing application and housing application fee and submitted your health records to the Student Health Center, follow this link to the myOleMiss portal and select the New Student tab.
+Then find the Orientation window and select the Sign Up for Orientation link from the left-hand side.
+Once you fill out the form and submit your payment, you will be registered.
+Please note that orientation registration for in-person sessions cannot be completed over the phone.

 Q: How do I know that my registration is complete and that my spot is reserved?

-A: After you sign up and pay for a session, an email confirming your reservation and payment of orientation fees will be mailed to your Ole Miss email account unless you specify that you want it mailed to another email address.
+A: After you sign up and pay for a session, an email confirming your reservation and payment of orientation fees will be mailed to your Ole Miss email account unless you specify that you want it sent to another email address.
 In that case, it will be sent to both accounts.
-If you preregister for an orientation, then you will not receive a confirmation until payment is received in the orientation office.

 Q: If I register for orientation and decide to cancel my admission to Ole Miss, can I get a refund?